KingofGnome/general_selfdriving_ai/README.md

  * save_dir is the name of the folder that will be created inside the data folder for everything related to this project (Training data and the model)
  * max_samples_per_file is the number of samples to store in memory before writing it to a file, more is better but uses more RAM
  * FPS is how many samples will be recorded every second, NVIDIA recommends 10
+ * input_type is your kind of input device, options are "xinput" or "dinput", see setup section for more information.

 After that just run your game and make sure you have a controller plugged in, if you have more then one controller it's fine it will ask you which one you want